Mumm-Ra (band): 2012-2014: First reformation and Back to the Shore EP

-2019-present: Second reformation, Rarities collection and "Summer" single
+2019-present: Second reformation, Rarities collection and new singles

 In August 2019, the band reformed to perform two sold-out shows in Brighton and London.
-Following the two shows, the band went on to announce a tour of the UK for April 2020.
+Following the two shows, the band went on to announce a 8-date tour of the UK for April 2020, however the tour was ultimately cancelled due to the COVID-19 pandemic.

-On 20 February 2020, the band announced via their social media that they had put together a compilation titled Rarities, which would be available to stream on March 20th.
+On 20 February 2020, the band announced via their social media that they had put together a compilation titled Rarities, which would be available to stream on March 20.
 Rarities compiles most of the b-sides and one demo from their album These Things Move in Threes, along with two tracks from their 2014 EP Back to The Shore and does not contain any new or unreleased material.

 The band came together in 2020 to write and record a new track, titled "Summer".
 The track premiered via podcast on 11 March, with a full release planned for 3 April.
 The track received its first radio play on March 17 through BBC Music Introducing, with it being revealed they'd release more new music in June and October 2020.
+In March 2024 the band released another new single titled "Washout".